dhinojosa/dhinojosa/README.md

 ## About

 Daniel Hinojosa is a programmer, consultant, instructor, speaker, and author.
 With nearly 30 years of experience, he does work for private, educational, and government institutions.
-Daniel loves JVM languages like Java, Groovy, and Scala; but also works with non-JVM languages like Haskell, Ruby, Python, LISP, C, C++.
+Daniel loves JVM languages like Java, Groovy, and Scala; but also works with non-JVM languages like Haskell, Ruby, Python, LISP, C, C++, Rust.
 He is an avid Pomodoro Technique Practitioner and makes every attempt to learn a new programming language every year.
 Daniel is the author of Testing in Scala and video of Beginning Scala Programming Video Series for O’Reilly Publishing.
 For downtime, he enjoys reading, swimming, Legos, and cooking.
 Daniel was also named Java Champion in 2020.

 ## Contact Information 📫